 Welcome to Palermo

 The Federal Communication Commission has set up an essential community service for people to use by calling 211.
 When you call 211 the Center's referral specialists receive these requests from the callers.
 They will access their databases of resources that are available from private and public health and human service agencies.
-You will be matched to available resources and be referrerd or linked directly to an agency or organization that can help you.
+You will be matched to available resources and be referred or linked directly to an agency or organization that can help you.

 Transitional Transportation (TT) can provide eligible families with help paying for work-related travel expenses.
 Applications are available online at www.maine.gov/dhhs/ofi/applications-forms or by calling your local DHHS office or by calling 1-855-797-4357.

-Taxes were due on September 8, 2023.
-January 10, 2024 will be the deadline for Automatic Foreclosures on 2021 taxes.
+Taxes will be due on September 12, 2024.
+January 10, 2025 will be the deadline for Automatic Foreclosures on 2022 taxes.

 LS Power informational notes can be read HERE